 - A low-fiber, high-fat and sugary diet

-- Some medications that affect the body’s sugar metabolism
+- Certain medications that affect the body’s sugar metabolism

-People who have type 2 diabetes are also at greater risk of developing cardiovascular diseases such as heart attack, stroke or problems with circulation in their legs and feet (peripheral artery disease, PAD).
-These are the “macrovascular” complications of diabetes.
+People who have type 2 diabetes are also at greater risk of developing cardiovascular conditions such as a heart attack, stroke or problems with the circulation in their legs and feet (peripheral artery disease, PAD).
+These are among the macrovascular complications of diabetes.
 “Macrovascular” means that these complications affect the larger blood vessels.
-This risk is especially high in people who also have high blood pressure.
+The risk of developing them is especially high in people who also have high blood pressure.

-If there is too much sugar in the blood for years at a time, the smaller blood vessels in the eyes, nerves and kidneys can be damaged.
-These are called the microvascular complications of diabetes.
+If there is too much sugar in the blood over many years, the smaller blood vessels supplying the eyes, nerves and kidneys can become damaged too.
+These are known as the microvascular complications of diabetes.
 “Microvascular” means that the smaller blood vessels are affected.
-The medical names for these kinds of complications are retinopathy (damage to the retina), neuropathy (nerve damage), and nephropathy (kidney damage).
+The medical names for these kinds of complications are retinopathy (damage to the retina of the eye), neuropathy (nerve damage), and nephropathy (kidney damage).
 The later someone develops type 2 diabetes, the less likely it is that they will develop these kinds of problems.

-Because type 2 diabetes develops so gradually, people will at first usually only have minor symptoms or no symptoms at all.
-High blood sugar levels in the blood or urine are often first detected during a routine check-up.
-If you are thought to have type 2 diabetes your doctor will first ask about any symptoms and other conditions that you may have.
-You will then also have a physical examination and your blood sugar levels will be tested.
-To check your blood sugar levels before your first meal and over the course of a day, several blood samples will be taken and then analyzed in the laboratory.
-The HbA1c value will also be measured: That reading shows the average blood sugar level over the last two to three months.
+Because type 2 diabetes develops so gradually, people often only have minor symptoms or no symptoms at all to start off with.
+High blood sugar levels in blood or urine are often first detected during a routine check-up.
+If your doctor thinks you might have type 2 diabetes, he or she will first ask about any symptoms and other conditions that you may have.
+You will then also have a physical examination and your blood sugar levels will be measured.
+To check your blood sugar levels before your first meal and over the course of a day, several blood samples are taken and then analyzed in a laboratory.
+The HbA1c value is also measured: This value is a measure of the average blood sugar levels over the last two to three months.

-If blood sugar levels are high enough to be causing typical symptoms, sugar can usually be detected in the urine as well.
-Easy-to-use test strips to test for sugar in the urine are available from pharmacies and doctor's practices in Germany and many other countries.
+If blood sugar levels are high enough to be causing typical diabetes symptoms, sugar can usually be detected in urine as well.
+You can measure the level of sugar in your urine with easy-to-use test strips.
+These are available from pharmacies and doctor's practices in Germany and many other countries.

-There are a number of factors that influence whether treatment for type 2 diabetes is a good idea and worthwhile: They include age, physical condition, other diseases, lifestyle and the individual goals of the person who has diabetes.
+A number of factors influence which treatment approach for type 2 diabetes is most suitable: They include age, general physical condition, other health problems, life circumstances and personal goals.

 Sometimes just changing your lifestyle can have a positive effect: Losing weight and getting more exercise can make insulin more effective and lower blood sugar levels.
 Quitting smoking helps to reduce the risk of cardiovascular disease.
-Some people can manage the condition and the other associated risks just by making these kinds of adjustments to their habits.
+Making these kinds of changes is sometimes enough to manage the condition and associated risks.

-If people who are very overweight (obese) are unable to lose weight, stomach reduction surgery may also be an option.
+If very overweight (obese) people find it hard to lose weight, surgical approaches such as stomach stapling may be an option.

 Some people depend on medication to regulate their blood sugar levels.
-Some people take tablets, while others inject insulin or medication called incretin mimetics (hormone-like substances that are designed to increase the body's insulin production).
-It is also possible to combine tablets and injections.
+The medication options include taking tablets, injecting insulin or medication called incretin mimetics (hormone-like substances that are designed to increase the body's insulin production).
+It's also possible to combine tablets and injections.
 The most common medications used to treat type 2 diabetes (antidiabetic drugs) are metformin and sulfonylureas.
 Newer antidiabetic drugs are also available – but there are still many unanswered questions about their effects.

-Depending on what other symptoms and illnesses a person has, there are different kinds of medication available that can help to relieve specific symptoms or lower particular risks.
+Depending on what other symptoms and illnesses a person has, different kinds of medication can be used to lower particular risks.
 For example, many people who have type 2 diabetes also have high blood pressure.